 Provide contacts and networks to further personal and business development,

 Inspire the business owner to realise their potential,

 Provide on-going support and encouragement.

-If you want to consider mentoring, Tracey is happy to meet up for a coffee and a chat, or a telephone consultation, with no charge.
+If you want to consider mentoring, Tracey is happy to meet up for a coffee and a chat, or a telephone / video consultation, with no charge.
 Tracey feels building rapport and understanding your needs is paramount to having a successful working relationship.

 Once the mentoring relationship commences, an agreed mentoring period of between 1 and 3 hours per month is agreed.

 If you wish to enquire about my mentoring services, then please make contact by emailing Tracey on firstname.lastname@example.org or calling 01889 808388 or 07803 399594.

 If you have to leave a message, I will always return your call.
 Thank you.